e18e/e18e/docs/blog/august-contributions-showcase.md

 ## postcss

-The PostCSS maintainers are taking a good focus on e18e lately.
-In [postcss-mixins](https://www.npmjs.com/package/postcss-mixins), the size has gone from 1.3MB to 930KB, dropping ~15 dependencies.

-Great work by [@sitnikcode](https://x.com/sitnikcode) and the team on taking an e18e focus recently.
+The PostCSS maintainers improved [postcss-mixins](https://www.npmjs.com/package/postcss-mixins), with its size going from 1.3MB to 930KB, dropping ~15 dependencies.
+Great work by [@sitnikcode](https://x.com/sitnikcode) and the team, continuing their long tradition of caring about the size of their user’s node_modules.

 # Get involved